haberdashPI/vscode-modal-keys/README.md

 fluid searching experience ModalKeys provides incremental search commands that mimic Vim's corresponding operations.

-**TODO**: simplify these arguments to a single command `repeatSearchOnStuckPosition`
-> There are lot of new parameters in the `search` command that were added in
-> version 2.0.
-Specifically, `typeAfter...` and `typeBefore...` arguments might
-> seem odd at first glance.
-Please see the [change log](CHANGELOG.html) to
-> understand the rationale why they are needed.

 #### `modalkeys.search`

 Starts incremental search.
 The cursor is changed to indicate that editor is in